-C. The Vice President of Academic Affairs (VPAA) or Student Affairs (VPSA), or designee, will meet with the individual alleged to have violated the student's rights.
-The VPAA/VPSA, or designee, may attempt to resolve the issue informally at this stage.
-If resolution is not possible and the VPAA/VPSA or designee determines that the grievance alleges facts which if true constitute a violation of the student's rights and has been timely filed, the matter will be forwarded to the Judicial Advisor who convene the Judicial Committee within two weeks of the receipt of the formal grievance.
-If the VPAA/VPSA or designee determines that the grievance does not state a violation of the student's rights or is untimely, the VPAA/VPSA will provide a written explanation to the student and the matter will be considered resolved at that point.
+C. The Vice President of Academic & Student Affairs, or designee, will meet with the individual alleged to have violated the student's rights.
+The VPASA, or designee, may attempt to resolve the issue informally at this stage.
+If resolution is not possible and the VPASA or designee determines that the grievance alleges facts which if true constitute a violation of the